 Please schedule to attend a seminar and consult with Dr Shina or another bariatric surgeon performing weight loss surgery in your local area.
 Your bariatric surgeon will fully discuss the risks, benefits, and possible complications of the gastric sleeve procedure.

 Since gastric sleeve is a relatively new type of bariatric surgery, not all insurance will cover it.
-Our all-inclusive self pay price for the gastric sleeve procedure is $13,500.
 When you come for your consult, your doctor will verify your insurance and let you know whether gastric sleeve is an option under your individual health insurance plan.

 NOTE: This guide to gastric sleeve surgery is only a representation of the bariatric surgery for basic informational purposes.
 Dr. Shina and other bariatric surgeons will have more complete graphics, accompanied by a detailed description of the surgery at the seminar.
 We encourage you to sign up for a detailed seminar at which he will discuss all the risks, benefits, and lifestyle changes required with this surgery.